netgen/local-development-setup/git/README.md

 ### 2.1 If using `MacOS` with `MacPorts`

+Execute on the command line:

 ```console
 sudo port install git
 ```

 ### 2.2 If using `MacOS` with `Homebrew`

+Execute on the command line:

 ```console
 brew install git